 - Is this something that can be easily outsourced?
 (For example, can someone else design my site for me?)

 - Can I delegate any tasks related to this project to another person or team?

-- What are some things I can do to make this process easier on myself?
+- What are some things I can do to make this process easier for myself?

 If it’s an emotional thing, try answering these questions:

-- How much longer do I realistically think I can sustain this blog/project before burning out completely?
+- How much longer do I really think I can sustain this blog/project before burning out completely?

 - What aspects of this blog bring me joy—and which ones don’t?

 - Is there anything about this project that I don’t enjoy doing, but still want to continue with?

 Either way, now, would be the time to figure out why exactly this isn’t working for you any longer—and then take those reasons into account as we move forward.